-[I am a proud affiliate of Bookshop.org and this post may contain affiliate links to some of my favorite books.
-This means that I may earn a small commission at no extra cost to you if you follow one of my links and make a Bookshop.org purchase.]
+[This post may contain affiliate links.
+This means that I may earn a small commission at no extra cost to you if you follow one of my links and end up making a purchase.]

 Ever had a yoga or meditation instructor talk about “balancing your chakras?”
 Seen those human body diagrams with the rainbow-colored lights along the spine and wondered what that was all about?

 This post is an introduction to chakras for beginners.
 I break down what chakras are and why you should care about them.

 A chakra is a spiritual energy center in our body.
 According to the Hindu chakra system, the most prominent one followed today, we have seven main chakras in our body.
 These seven energy wheels run vertically from the base of our spine to the top of our head.

 Ayurvedic and holistic medicine practitioners, acupuncturists, yogis, meditation gurus, and reiki masters rely on this ancient Hindu idea that these chakras regulate the healthy flow of energy through the body.

 Our world is made up of energy that is constantly moving from place to place.
 We are no exception, and energy flows in and out of us all the time.
 The job of our chakras is to ensure that energy flows smoothly through and out of our bodies without getting stuck.

 Why do we have seven chakras?
 Each chakra is in charge of managing energy of a specific frequency that runs through it.
 For example, the heart chakra manages energy related to love, empathy, and relationships.
 The solar plexus chakra, on the other hand, rules matters of confidence and self-esteem.
 When the chakras are open and working properly, there is a fluid, easy flow of energy that results in a healthy, happy, and fulfilling life.